mposada97/AzureEndToEndDataPipeline/README.md

 FROM sys.tables t
 INNER JOIN sys.schemas s ON t.schema_id = s.schema_id
 WHERE s.name = 'SalesLT'
 The Lookup activity provided a list of tables, which was passed into a For Each activity.
-Inside the loop, a Copy activity was used to load each table from SQL Server into the Bronze tier of the Data Lake Gen2, preserving the raw data for further transformations.'''
+Inside the loop, a Copy activity was used to load each table from SQL Server into the Bronze tier of the Data Lake Gen2, preserving the raw data for further transformations.
+'''